System requirements and installation

 ClaimMaster requires the following versions of Microsoft Office and Windows:

-- Microsoft Windows: 32-bit or 64-bit versions of Windows 2000, Windows NT, XP, Vista, Windows 7, 8, or 10.
+- Microsoft Windows: 32-bit or 64-bit versions of Windows 2000, Windows NT, XP, Vista, Windows 7-11.
 Terminal server/Citrix-compatible version is available upon request and requires separate licensing from client-based version.
 Although a Mac Office version is not available, ClaimMaster will work within Parallels or other Windows emulators on Mac computers.

 1. Installing ClaimMaster on a local computer (default)

 ClaimMaster is an add-in to Microsoft Word and therefore needs to install several different components to function properly and appear within Microsoft Word's ribbon: